Elder Abuse Awareness

 Incontinence can result in abuse, or it can be the outcome of abuse.
 There have been reports of older adults, primarily living in nursing facilities (nursing home or assisted living), who have developed incontinence due to staffs’ unavailability to assist with toileting, generally coupled with immobility.
 It is also possible for older adults to be neglected and left in a soiled product for extended periods of time, resulting in skin breakdown or incontinence-associated dermatitis.

 If you notice that your family member or friend has unusually become incontinent, or has developed skin irritation or breakdown, it is important to contact Adult Protective Services or a Long-Term Care Ombudsman.
 Signs of skin irritation and skin breakdown are pain or discomfort when sitting, fidgeting or pulling on bottom or pants/underwear, and visible signs (redness, swelling, crusting, scaling, etc.).
+See the 6 Signs of Poor Incontinence Care in Nursing Homes.

 Help reduce elder abuse by speaking up if you suspect mistreatment and spreading the word about elder abuse to help raise awareness!